rishabh4509/Agri_Soil.AI_Soil_Health_Intelligence_System/README.md

  **1.** Fertilizer waste reduction:30-40%\
  **2.** Increased crop yield\
  **3.** Sustainable agricultural practices aligned with SDG2 and SDG12\
  **4.** Bees, butterflies, and healthy forests are essential to farming.
 Preserving biodiversity helps ensure better harvests and             ecological balance.

+**How Websites Look Like**